Craig-1958/Craig-1958/README.md

 	specified name occures in the list.
 If it does it should say how many times it appered. if not it should say it dosent apear on the list.<br>
     .
 Lottery Winners in C++: This was simuler to the identical arrays work but, it only has to be a number, not the whole array<br>
     .
 Test Score #1 in C++: In this code, I needed to create an array that holds any amount of elements defined by the user.
-Once every number is entered, it should sort them in assending order while also calculating the average score<br>
+Once every number is entered, it should sort them in assending order while also calculating the average score.<br>
     .
-Test Score #2 in C++: This builds off of Test Score #1, but This time it needs to pair both names and scores while still calculating the average score <br>
+Test Score #2 in C++: This builds off of Test Score #1, but This time it needs to pair both names and scores while still calculating the average score. <br>
     .
 Sports Team Database in SQL: For my final Information Management, Assurance And Security modual I needed to create a database for a sports club that holds the team, Players, physios, headcoach, club and match.
 I then needed to run querys to get answers for certain question outlined in the breif.
-	GitHub Portfolio in HTML: As you can see from this portfolio, this to is the assignment for Professionalism, Employability, Enterprise, and Problem-Solving<br>
+	GitHub Portfolio in HTML: As you can see from this portfolio, this to is the assignment for Professionalism, Employability, Enterprise, and Problem-Solving.<br>
 	<br>
-	There is the list of work that I can Show in the reposatory<br><br>
+	There is the list of work that I can Show in the reposatory.<br><br>
     Hobbies<br>
     During The time I have between assisgnments, I fill it in by doing a few of my favourite activitys.
 The number one activity I like to do is play on my
 	Guitar.
 From a young age, I have always been facinated by the music of yesteryear such has Black Sabboth, The Rolling Stones, Motorhead, The Beatles and even